dnanexus/dxda/README.md

 21.6 MB/sec	1184/27078 MB	18/327 Parts Downloaded and written to disk
 ```

-Once the download is finished, it is advised to perform an inspection of the downloaded files to ensure their integrity:
+To check the integrity of the downloaded files, you can run
 ```
 dx-download-agent inspect exome_bams_manifest.json.bz2
 ```
-This command will perfrom an inspection of the parts of files currently downloaded to disk and ensure that their MD5sums match the manifest.
-If a file is missing or an MD5sum does not match, the download agent will report the affected files.
-After the inspection is complete, you can issue a `download` command again to resolve the issues.
+This command will perform an inspection of the files and ensure that their MD5sums match the manifest.
+If a file is missing or an MD5sum does not match, the download agent will report the affected files and you can run a `download` command again to resolve the issues.

-**WARNING:** Please note, that simple rerunning `dx-download-agent download` command will NOT redownload any missing or modified files!
-It is necessary to run `dx-download-agent inspect` command first to detect the changes and mark them for redownload.
-More details can be found in the section [Moving downloaded files](#moving-downloaded-files).

 ## Execution options